mtec-TUB/pillow/README.md

 ## **Architecture**

-The codebase is organized into three main components:
+The codebase is organized into four main components:

 ```
 ├── datasets/                      # Dataset-specific logic